christinechou/Personify/_PRESS-RELEASE.md

  -->

 ## Mission ##
-  > A tool that analyzes the emotional tone of written text
+  > To have fun with personalities using large amounts of text

 ## Uses ##
-  > For organizations or every day people who want to refine the tone of their message
+  > The sorting hat for personalities

 ## Summary ##
-  > Narrative analyzes given text and provides insights about the emotional, social and writing styles reflected in that text.
-This can be used for a variety of business or personal reasons including self-branding or marketing/PR communication efforts.
-Using Watsons's Tone Analyzer API, Narrative provides scores based on the text input separated into three dimensions: emotional, social, and writing style.
-The emotional score is based on psychology models of measuring emotions such as anger, fear, anticipation, surprise, joy, sadness, trust, and disgust.
-Social aspects capture the author's personality through the big five personality model.
-Finally, writing style and tone are measured on how analytical, confident, and tentative the writer's writing is.
-Taken together, this tool can be used to analyze the underlying message of the text so you can adjust it to reflect desired tones.
-For example, you may know that your readers are more extroverted and open to new experiences, so you can tailor your message to that specific audience.

-## Problem ##
-  > A reader can be immediately turned off by the first few sentences of written text whether it was intended by the author or not.
-How a reader feels when reading an article, speech, or personal email is difficult to describe but its effects can distract him/her from the intended message or keep him/her from finishing it altogether.

-## Solution ##
-  > Helps you convey a message that isn't taken the wrong way.

-## Slogan ##
-  > Tell the narrative you want to tell.
+  > Persona is based on the 16 Myer's Briggs personalities.
+The app analyzes user input text and displays the results

 ## How to Get Started ##
-  > Paste in your text and get results immediately.
-View your iterations on one page to see how they have improved.
+  > `npm start`
+  > Open `http://localhost:3000` in your browser

 <!-- ## Customer Quote ##
   > '' -->

 ## References ##
   > Check out Watsons's API for more information on how AI is used to extract tone from written text.
-For more information on understanding your tone score, visit: http://www.ibm.com/watson/developercloud/doc/tone-analyzer/understanding-tone.shtml